 Driftless Region - Image credit Mississippi Valley Conservancy

-Outside of the Driftless Region, landforms sculpted by the receding glaciers are a treat to see from the air, by car, by bike, or on foot.
-While larger glacial landforms are more easily observed by car, in my opinion, the best way to see these unique features is by bike.
-Wisconsin is home to over 100 rail trails spanning over 1,900 miles – throughout the state, there is so much to see!
+Outside of the Driftless Region, the topography of Wisconsin is equally fascinating.
+Landforms sculpted by the receding glaciers are a treat to see from the air, by car, by bike, or on foot.
+It is easier to observe these landforms by car.
+In my opinion, the best way to see this terrain is by bike.
+Wisconsin is home to over 100 rail trails spanning over 1,900 miles throughout the state.
+There is much to see!

 The Rails to Trails Conservancy website has a wealth of information on trails across the nation.
-You can also search Wisconsin trails using Rails to Trails Conservancy’s Trail Finder App.
-One of my favorite rail trails is the Glacial Drumlin State Trail, which showcases many of these features, feeding my love of geology and unique landscapes.
+Wisconsin trails can be searched using Rails to Trails Conservancy’s Trail Finder App.
+One of my favorite rail trails is the Glacial Drumlin State Trail.
+This trail showcases many of these features, feeding my love of geology.

 Glacial Drumlin State Trail | Cottage Grove to Waukesha, Wisconsin